Andrew McCutchen Player Props: Pirates vs. Dodgers

-On Tuesday, Andrew McCutchen (hitting .350 in his past 10 games) and the Pittsburgh Pirates play the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
-First pitch is at 9:10 PM ET.
+On Wednesday, Andrew McCutchen (.488 slugging percentage in past 10 games, including one home run) and the Pittsburgh Pirates face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 10:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Brewers.
+In his last game he had a hitless performance (0-for-6) against the Dodgers.

 Andrew McCutchen Game Info & Props vs. the Dodgers